Model-Based Reinforcement Learning with Multi-Task Offline Pretraining: Introduction

 \section{Introduction}

-Reinforcement learning (RL) approaches have achieved impressive progress in solving diverse sequential control tasks~\cite{ebert2018visual,sekar2020planning,laskin2020reinforcement}.
-In the realm of visual RL, agents not only need to conduct dynamics learning from raw image inputs but also perform behavior learning based on the learned representations, which requires a large amount of environmental interaction and limits the applications in the real world.
-To address the data efficiency problem, many recent approaches~\cite{seo2022reinforcement,baker2022video} adopt the \textit{pretraining and finetuning} paradigm to pre-learned dynamics representations from offline video sequences and transfer the learned prior knowledge to downstream tasks.
-The key idea is that the pre-learned dynamics representations can provide useful transition information or serve as good initialization to help the model optimization in downstream tasks.
+Reinforcement learning (RL) approaches have made significant advancements in solving a wide range of sequential control problems~\cite{ebert2018visual,sekar2020planning,laskin2020reinforcement}.
+In the realm of visual RL, agents need to not only conduct representation learning from raw image inputs but also perform behavior learning in the learned state space, which requires a large number of interactions with an online environment and limits the applications in the real world.
+Recently, model-based RL algorithms have greatly improved sample efficiency by concurrently learning a differentiable simulator of the environment (\textit{i.e.}, the world model), and using imagined rollouts generated by the world model for policy optimization~\cite{kaiser2019model,hafner2019dream}.
+Nevertheless, the process of training an effective world model from scratch remains a time-consuming and challenging pursuit, often yielding less generalizable representations.